lepatrick714/EyeMap/README.md

 # HackPoly-2016
 An eye tracking program
-Thanks to trishume and their webcame gazetracker for tracking the eye for us to use
+Thanks to trishume and their webcam gazetracker which already had an existing eye tracking implementation.